This is the multi-page printable view of this section. Click here to print.

 numTrustedHops tells Envoy how many trusted ingress proxy hops sit in front of it.
 Set it to the number of upstream proxies that prepend entries to X-Forwarded-For.
 For a single CDN/WAF/edge proxy in front of the load balancer, 1 is the right value; raise it for chains of multiple proxies.

-The setting affects what Envoy itself treats as the client IP — used in access logs, rate limiting, and the x-envoy-external-address header.
+The setting affects what Envoy itself treats as the client IP, used in access logs and rate limiting (and, in direct mode, the x-envoy-external-address header).
 Backends always see the full X-Forwarded-For chain that arrived plus the load balancer’s internal IP appended on the right; Envoy does not trim entries before forwarding the request upstream.
 Backend code that needs the real client IP should parse the chain itself, typically taking the leftmost public IP.

 Note: The policy must live in the same namespace as the Gateway.
 Envoy Gateway rejects cross-namespace policy targets.